Ways to Support PILI

-Help us cultivate a lifelong commitment to public interest law and pro bono service within the Illinois legal community to expand the availability of legal services for people, families and communities in need.
+Help us to engage, inspire and empower those advancing equal access to justice so that collectively, we can expand the availability of legal services for people, families and communities in need.

 Donations to PILI are an investment in the long-term stability of public interest law and pro bono.
 We take your trust in us to use your financial support very seriously.
 In fact, 88% of the funds PILI raised in PILI's most recently completed fiscal year were used to support its programs.